-Approved1 under the authority of Christel Schilliger-Musset, Director of Hazard Assessment i.Assessment of the Grouping of substances and read-across approach under Annex XI, Section 1.5.
+Authorised under the authority of Christel Schilliger-Musset, Director of Hazard Assessment i.
+Assessment of your read-across approach under Annex XI, Section 1.5.

-1 As this is an electronic document, it is not physically signed.
+&lt;sup>1 As this is an electronic document, it is not physically signed.
 This communication has been approved according to ECHA's internal decision-approval process.